ATTN: Derek Brodeur, 301 ME

 - BS in computer science, University of Rhode Island

-Derek Brodeur is a Part-Time Lecturer at Northeastern University’s Khoury College of Computer Sciences.
+Derek Brodeur is a part-time lecturer at Khoury College of Computer Sciences.
 He focuses on computer security, systems, and networks, having earned his MS in information assurance at Northeastern.
 In addition to his role at Northeastern, he has worked at MITRE on several Air Force programs and now at a network security startup based in California.
-Brodeur holds a BS in Computer Science from the University of Rhode Island.
+He holds a BS in computer science from the University of Rhode Island.

 What are the specifics of your educational background?

-I earned my Bachelor of Science in Computer Science with a minor in digital forensics from the University of Rhode Island.
+I earned my Bachelor of Science degree in computer science with a minor in digital forensics from the University of Rhode Island.
 For my MS in information assurance, I studied at Northeastern University.

 I focus on computer system and network security, network access controls, and systems engineering.
 Once I became involved in digital forensics as an undergraduate, and as personal computing really took off, I knew security was going to be absolutely essential in the future.